Ravioli made with gnocchi dough, recipe from Friuli Venezia Giulia.

 Ofelle alla Triestina are an unusual and tasty homemade ravioli from Trieste in Friuli Venezia Giulia filled with sausage, veal and spinach and served dressed in melted butter and grated cheese!
-A delicious recipe from a region full of culinary treasures!
+These gnocchi ravioli are a delicious dish from a region full of culinary treasures!

 So what are ofelle alla Triestina?

 Some people call them potato ravioli, others say gnocchi ravioli.
 But, whichever description you use, ofelle Triestine or ofella alla Triestina are a unique type of ravioli filled with sausage meat, ground veal and spinach.
 These ravioli are unique because they are only made in Friuli Venezia Giulia and the dough is similar to an gnocchi dough.
 Yes it contains potatoes.
 But, the finished filled pasta looks like ravioli!
 So, gnocchi ravioli!

 I discovered this recipe whilst researching pasta from Friuli Venezia Giulia.
 This is Italy’s most eastern region.
 It not only borders Austria and Slovenia, but has a complex history of occupation through the ages.
 This includes parts or all of the region being ruled at one time or another by the Byzantines, the Roman Empire, the Venetian republic, Napoleon and the Austro-Hungarian Empire.

 Without going into a long narrative about the history of this Friuli Venezia Giulia, suffice to say that the cuisine in this part of Italy has been influenced not only by its neighbours but also by the occupying states.
 Here, you can find dishes you won’t see in other parts of the Italian peninsula.
 Even some of the ingredients are unique to this region.

 Two examples of this use of unusual ingredients are two recipes I posted recently for cinnamon spiced pork ragu and another for tagliolini alla San Daniele with poppy seeds.